mastectomy is surgery to remove a breast. Sometimes other tissues near the breast,

 It can then spread to other parts of the body.

 skin, the lymph nodes under the arm, and the chest muscles under the breast.
-For
+This

-many years, this was the standard surgery.
-But today it’s rarely done.
-It may be
+was once the standard surgery, but today it’s rarely done.
+It may be needed for

 including the ducts going all the way up to the nipple and areola, is removed.
 But